pdizz/pdizz.github.io/_posts/2020-10-01-terraforming-minecraft-03.markdown

 }
 {% endhighlight %}

+You can set these variables in the packer command like `packer build -var build_number=1 -var source_ami=ami-0bc06212a56393ee1 packer/ami_build.json`.
 Now you can specify different source AMIs to build from and keep track of your custom AMIs with a build number.
 How you choose to do that is up to you.

 ### Strategies for Managing Images